Trusted WordPress tutorials, when you need them most.

 The first thing you need to do is install and activate the Theme My Login plugin.
 For more details, see our step-by-step guide on how to install a WordPress plugin.

-Upon activation, Theme My Login automatically creates URLs for your custom login, logout, registration, forgot password, and reset password screens.
+Upon activation, Theme My Login automatically creates URLs for your custom login, logout, registration, lost password, and reset password screens.
 You can see these URLs by going to the Theme My Login » General page.

 Theme My Login Slugs